Internet-of-People/iop-message-protocol/TESTS.md

 ###### Step 8:

-The second identity reads *ApplicationServiceSendMessageResponse* (#1 to callee received).
+After a 5 second wait, the second identity reads *ApplicationServiceSendMessageResponse* (#1 to callee received).

 Then it reads *ApplicationServiceReceiveMessageNotificationRequest* (#1 to CALLER).